kamstrup/fn/README.md

 TODO
 ---
 ```
-API CHANGES
-* Into() error reporting from tail seq?!

 FEATURES (in order of prio)
 * fnio.DirOf(dirName), * fnio.DirTreeOf(dirName) (recursive)
 * Special seqs for Assoc.Keys() and Assoc.Values()